Shanghai Financial Court: Approval of establishment of court

 On March 28, 2018, General Secretary of the CPC Central Committee, President, Chairman of the Central Military Commission and Director of the Central Comprehensive Deepening Reform Commission, Xi Jinping, presided over the first meeting of the Central Comprehensive Deepening Reform Committee and delivered a speech.
 The meeting reviewed and approved the "Proposal on the Establishment of Shanghai Financial Court".

 On April 27, 2018, The Standing Committee of the 13th National People's Congress passed the "Decision of the Standing Committee of the National People's Congress on the Establishment of the Shanghai Financial Court" in effect from April 28, 2018 deciding to set up the Shanghai Financial Court.

 On July 31, 2018, the 1746th Meeting of the Supreme People's Court Judicial Committee 1746th passed the "Supreme People's Court Regulations on the Jurisdiction of Shanghai Financial Court Cases" which was promulgated on August 7, 2018 and came into effect from August 10, 2018.

 Establishment of court

-On August 20, 2018, the Shanghai Financial Court was formally established, China Communist Party Shanghai Committee Secretary LiLi Qiang and NPC Standing Committee Vice Chairman Wang Dongming inaugurated the Shanghai Financial Court.
+On August 20, 2018, the Shanghai Financial Court was formally established, China Communist Party Shanghai Committee Secretary Li Qiang and NPC Standing Committee Vice Chairman Wang Dongming inaugurated the Shanghai Financial Court.
 On 21 August 2018, the court launched its official website.